Nicolás Grau: Political career

 Parallel to his position as president of the FECh, Grau was a member of the Izquierda Amplia, which grouped the Assembly of Students of the Left, the New University Left —to which he belonged— and the SurDa movement.
 He had a prominent role as a university leader in the 2006 student mobilization.
 Also, he was a member of the Presidential Advisory Council on Education.

 Grau has worked as a scholar at the FEN.
 Also, he is a researcher at the Center for Studies on Conflict and Social Cohesion (COES).

 In 2017, Grau participated in the foundation of the Broad Front (FA) coalition.
 Similarly, from 2016, he was a member of the Autonomist Movement (MA), which merged into Social Convergence led by the then deputy Gabriel Boric, also leader of the MA.
 In that way, Grau was part of the presidential campaigns of Beatriz Sánchez (2017) and Boric, who won the 2021 elections against José Antonio Kast.

-On 22 January 2022, Grau was appointed as Minister of Economy, Development, and Tourism by the elected president Boric.
+On 22 January 2022, Grau was appointed Minister of Economy, Development, and Tourism by the elected president Boric.
 On 11 March, he assumed the office alongside Boric.

-In august 2022, already as minister, He was widely questioned for saying, in a context of high inflation, "Inflation brings costs and benefits to SMEs, unlike individuals," sayings that provoked anger in unions of small and medium-sized companies, as well as parliamentarians demanding their undergraduate and graduate degrees.
+In August 2022, already as minister, He was widely questioned for saying, in a context of high inflation, "Inflation brings costs and benefits to SMEs, unlike individuals," sayings that provoked anger in unions of small and medium-sized companies, as well as parliamentarians demanding their undergraduate and graduate degrees.

 As minister Grau has faced severe criticism for his use of twitter in 2020 and 2021 where he made hateful comments against Chilean police.
 In relation to the death of Francisco Martínez in February 2021 Grau wrote: "Murderous cops.
 The people have the right to hate you" (Pacos asesinos.
 El pueblo tiene todo derecho a odiarles).
 In face of mounting criticism in October 2022 Grau deleted the tweets and said that "that these were said in specific context" adding that "I do not share [these comments] now".